aws-samples/awsome-fmops/infra/README.md

 This repository employs following policy to cover various usecases.

-The base infrastructure is built on top of [Karpenter Blueprints](https://github.com/aws-samples/karpenter-blueprints/tree/main).
+* Basic infra structure setup is in `base` directory
+* All the other optional components are in `addons` directory which can be deployed on the `base` infrastructure.

 Please refer to the repository for the infrastructure set up or run `Make` to deploy.

-* All the modules including the base includes `Makefile` which describes

-## How to setup